CiscoDevNet/intersight-powershell/docs/Initialize-IntersightBootSan.md

 ```

 ### -Lun
 The Logical Unit Number (LUN) of the device.
+For SAN boot configuration to be deployed on a server with 1300 family of Cisco VIC adapters, the recommendation is for the boot LUN to be numbered as 0 to ensure that LUN is mounted as the first disk from which the server boots.

 ```yaml
 Type: long